gema-arta/heiwa/docs/poc/3-Stage1_Clang_LLVM.md

 ## `III` Stage-1 Clang/LLVM Toolchain
-The purpose of this stage is to build a pure Clang/LLVM toolchain that will be used to build the "Final System" afterwards.
+The purpose of this stage is to build a pure and complete Clang/LLVM toolchain that will be used to build the "Final System" afterwards.

 > #### Compilation Instruction!
 > ```bash